daviesre/vacation-generator/README.md

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+If you have any questions, please contact me at russdavies392@gmail.com

 ## Technologies Used